mipimipi/smsync/README.md

      * the estimated target size
      * and the estimated free diskspace.

-    The latter is an estimation of the available diskspace on the target device *AFTER* alls file will have been converted.
+    The latter is an estimation of the available diskspace on the target device *AFTER* all files will have been converted.
 That's very helpful to see at an early stage if the available space will be suffient.

     With the command line option `--verbose` the progress is displayed in more detail, i.e. each file is displayed after it has been converted.